-The goal of Hunger Free America is to make ending childhood hunger a national priority, focusing on the expansion of breakfast, lunch and dinner programs in public schools, and raising necessary funds to feed at-risk families.
+The goal of HUNGER FREE AMERICA was to make ending childhood hunger a national priority, focusing on the expansion of breakfast, lunch and dinner programs in public schools, and raising necessary funds to feed at-risk families.

 Experts agree that hunger in America can be ended if it becomes a national priority.
 Our nation has the resources and the proven state and federally funded programs to end hunger.
 What's needed is the popular will and political leadership.

-Hunger Free America is a concentrated effort, working with statewide coalitions (including celebrities born in those states, governors’ offices, nonprofit groups, churches, corporations and other leaders) to bring about the kinds of needed changes required to assist families of hungry children.
+Hunger Free America was a concentrated effort, working with statewide coalitions (including celebrities born in those states, governors’ offices, nonprofit groups, churches, corporations and other leaders), to bring about the kinds of needed changes required to assist families of hungry children.

 For one fundraiser, the End Hunger Network solicited recipes from 62 celebrities, including Katie Couric, Ted Danson, Dolly Parton, Senator Ted Kennedy, and Tim McGraw, for a celebrity cookbook – Cooking Up An End to Childhood Hunger in America.
 Unilever Bestfoods, founding sponsor of Hunger Free America, underwrote the costs of producing the 144 page full-color cookbook.
 Every recipe in the book was taste-tested in the Unilever Bestfoods kitchens.
 The book is currently available online.*

-* Note: sales of these products do not generate contributions to charity.
+* Note: sales of these products no longer generate contributions to charity.